symfony-cmf/Routing/README.md

 ### Match Process

-The match method of the DoctrineRouter does the following steps
+The match method of the DynamicRouter does the following steps

 * Ask the repository for Route documents that could match the requested url
 * Build a route collection and let the UrlMatcher find a matching route